-The History of the Burnham Joggers and the Staggered Jog
+The History of Burnham Joggers and the Staggered Jog

-In November 1978, Bob Green, a local GP in Burnham and his wife Sammy decided to start up a jogging club.
+In November 1978, Bob Green, a local GP in Burnham, and his wife Sammy decided to start up a jogging club.
 At the time, jogging was becoming very popular and being a doctor, Bob appreciated the virtues of exercise.
-He gathered up a number of this patients and persuaded them to join in the running.
+He gathered up a number of his patients and persuaded them to join in the running.

-The founder members of the club were Bob Green (President) and Sammy Green, Hugh Bergstrom (Chairman), Russell Brown (Secretary) and Syd Dixon who was a local fireman.
+The founder members of the club were Bob Green (President), Sammy Green, Hugh Bergstrom (Chairman), Russell Brown (Secretary) and Syd Dixon, who was a local fireman.
 It was agreed that the club would be open to all interested in running and there would be no subscription.
 The only payment to be made was 10p from every member who turned up to run and that money was for the use of the showers after the run.

-The club decided that their official colours should be green and gold and arrangements were made to have a number of special track suits made in these colours with the name of “Burnham Joggers” printed on the back.
-Most of the original members purchased the track suit and it remains a common sight to this day to see Burnham Joggers in their brightly coloured outfits!
+The club decided that their official colours should be green and gold and arrangements were made to have a number of special tracksuits made in these colours with the name of “Burnham Joggers” printed on the back.
+Most of the original members purchased a tracksuit and it remains a common sight to this day to see Members in their brightly coloured outfits!

 Bob insisted that everyone should start the evening off with a slow warm-up and he introduced a short run which was known as the “Social Mile”.
 Everyone was expected to run this course and also keep in one group to be run at the speed of the slowest runner.
 This gave runners the opportunity to get to know each other better and to greet new members to the club.

 Once the Social Mile was over and runners returned to Burnham Hall, they then formed into small groups and set off on longer runs.